Japan is the new "comeback kid" thanks to good growth,

-over the last 12 months, for the first time in over a decade.
+which started to be seen in 2012 for the first time in over a

-This growth looks certain to continue due to strong consumer
+decade.
+This growth looks certain to continue due to strong

-adventure and refreshment, which is also great news for New Zealand
+motivated by adventure and refreshment, which is also great news

-as these types of activities exist in abundance.
+for New Zealand as these types of activities exist in

 Presentation about China, Japan and India by TNZ's Tony Everitt, General Manager Asia Markets